Bureau of Standards and Instructional Support

 325 West Gaines Street, Suite 432

 Tallahassee, Florida 32399-0400

-Science, Technology, Engineering, and Mathematics (STEM) EducationThe Bureau of Curriculum and Instruction (BCI) works collaboratively with the Division of Career and Technical Education (CTE) and the Bureau of School Improvement (BSI) to define research-based state education policy and programs for the state of Florida and increase student knowledge and performance in STEM related content areas.
+Science, Technology, Engineering, and Mathematics (STEM) EducationThe Bureau of Standards and Instructional Support works collaboratively with the Division of Career and Technical Education (CTE) and the Bureau of School Improvement (BSI) to define research-based state education policy and programs for the state of Florida and increase student knowledge and performance in STEM related content areas.

 What Constitutes a STEM Program of Study?

 A Guide for Florida's Public Schools (PDF, 118KB)